Libinia dubia: Ecology

-The longnose spider crab is a scavenger and detrivore.
+The longnose spider crab is a scavenger and detritivore.
 In seagrass meadows it eats the seaweeds that grow there.
 It is eaten by predatory fish such as the pinfish (Lagodon rhomboides), the gag grouper (Mycteroperca microlepis) and the oyster toadfish (Opsanus tau).
 It attempts to avoid being eaten by sticking unpalatable seaweeds and invertebrates onto its carapace.
 These include the brown alga, Dictyota menstrualis and the sun sponge (Hymeniacidon heliophila).
 Along the East Coast of the US, where Dictyota menstrualis is present, these crabs recognize and preferentially select this chemically noxious algae.
 However, in places where the D. menstrualis is absent, L. dubia has an alternative camouflage method and does not appear to recognize the D. menstrualis.
 As it grows larger it no longer needs to disguise itself in this way because its shell is too large for the predators to ingest.
 It is sometimes associated with the loggerhead turtle (Caretta caretta), living as an epibiont on its carapace.

 Longnose spider crabs are often found living inside the bells of cannonball jellies, Stomolophus meleagris.
 It is thought they gain access as juveniles when the jellyfish happens to drift near the seabed or possibly they may metamorphosise from larvae directly inside the bell.
 It may be a symbiotic relationship with the crabs gaining protection from predators and obtaining food from their hosts but any benefit to the jellyfish is unclear, especially as its tissues may be nibbled.